cran-task-views/Agriculture/Agriculture.md

 See the R package repository [Bioconductor](https://www.bioconductor.org/) for bioinformatic tools to support the processing of high-throughput genomic data.

 -   *General plant breeding*: `r github("reyzaguirre/st4gi")` and `r pkg("variability")` provides several common utility functions for genetic improvement of crops.
-Also, please see the subsection on "genotype-by-environment interactions" in this task view for packages integrating environmental and genomic data in an analytical framework. `r pkg("gpbStat")` provides functions for common plant breeding analyses including line-by-tester analysis ([Arunachalam 1974](http://repository.ias.ac.in/89299/) and diallel analysis ([Griffing 1956](https://www.publish.csiro.au/bi/pdf/BI9560463)). `r rforge("plantbreeding")` provides many convenience functions for working with populations and designs common in plant breeding including dialleles, line testers, augmented trials, the Carolina design, and more.
+Also, please see the subsection on "genotype-by-environment interactions" in this task view for packages integrating environmental and genomic data in an analytical framework. `r pkg("gpbStat")` provides functions for common plant breeding analyses including line-by-tester analysis ([Arunachalam 1974](http://repository.ias.ac.in/89299/) and diallel analysis ([Griffing 1956](https://www.publish.csiro.au/bi/pdf/BI9560463)).

 -   `r pkg("lmDiallel")` provides service functions for analysing data sets obtained from diallel experiments, as described in [Onofri 2020](https://doi.org/10.1007%2Fs00122-020-03716-8).